 “The strategic plan was built in recognition of this challenge in this community,” Teitelbaum said.
 “It’s a living plan that is about invitation, welcome, engagement, and belonging.
 And we’re invested in it.
 That’s why all of this is so hard to hear.
 But this is hard work, and we know that.”

 Bringing diversity to the museum’s staff, and to its galleries, is a core element of the plan, and the MFA has made steps.
 Teitelbaum has begun to diversify the museum’s curatorial ranks, a traditionally white-dominated realm.
-Akili Tommasino, who is African-American, was hired as associate curator of Modern and Contemporary Art in 2018; Layla Bermeo, who is Latina, became an assistant curator of American painting in September 2016.
+Akili Tommasino, who is Caribbean-American, was hired as associate curator of Modern and Contemporary Art in 2018; Layla Bermeo, who is Latina, became an assistant curator of American painting in September 2016.

 Exhibitions have also reflected the agenda.
 This year, the MFA opened Bouchra Khalili’s “22 Hours,” a video piece about the Black Panther Party’s alliance with Jean Genet and its Bostonian connection.
 The recent “Collecting Stories: Native American Art” was bluntly self-critical of the museum’s dubious history showing Native American culture.
 “Love Story,” commissioned from South African artist Candice Breitz, was a critical take on the global refugee crisis.
 And in a bleak and twisted paradox, one student was allegedly chided with a racist, classist remark inside “Gender Bending Fashion,” the museum’s boldest advocation yet for the power of difference and inclusion.